triton-inference-server/server/docs/jetson.md

 On JetPack, although HTTP/REST and GRPC inference protocols are supported, for edge use cases, direct [C API integration](inference_protocols.md#c-api) is recommended.

-You can download the `.tar` files for Jetson from the Triton Inference Server [release page](https://github.com/triton-inference-server/server/releases) in the _"Jetson JetPack Support"_ section.
+You can download the `.tgz` file for Jetson from the Triton Inference Server [release page](https://github.com/triton-inference-server/server/releases) in the _"Jetson JetPack Support"_ section.

-The `.tar` file contains the Triton server executable and shared libraries, as well as the C++ and Python client libraries and examples.
+The `.tgz` file contains the Triton server executable and shared libraries, as well as the C++ and Python client libraries and examples.

 ## Installation and Usage